Chicken Enchiladas With Homemade Red Enchilada Sauce

 Must-Know Tips

-• Warm the tortillas before rolling to prevent cracking.
+• Warm the tortillas to prevent cracking when rolling.

 Professional Secrets

-• Use a mix of chili peppers for depth of flavor.
+• Use a mix of chili peppers for a more complex sauce flavor.

 Claire Dubois